AlexandreResende/cache-api/README.md

 [] ignore objectId from mongoDB and work with my own id -- add uuid lib - optional

 [X] Add coverage library

+[] Deploy application on heroku with mongodb atlas as DB